British Expeditionary Force (World War I): Formation

 Under the terms of the Entente Cordiale the United Kingdom had a diplomatic "understanding" with France to counter military aggression from the German Empire in the European continent.
 Detailed plans had been made for the British Army in the event of war breaking out between those two countries to dispatch an Expeditionary Force to France which consisted of six infantry divisions and five cavalry brigades under the command of General Sir John French to repel any German attack in the West.
 The BEF was arranged into I Corps, under the command of General Sir Douglas Haig, and II Corps, under the command of General Sir James Grierson, which embarked for France on 15 August 1914.
 The Expeditionary Force was given the prefix "British" on the arrival of Expeditionary Force A from the Indian Army.

+Men and horses of the Cavalry Division, British Expeditionary Force, retreat from Mons in August 1914.

 In October 1914, 7th Division arrived in France, forming the basis of III Corps and the cavalry had grown to form the Cavalry Corps of three divisions.
 By December 1914, the BEF had expanded to such an extent that the First Army and the Second Army were formed.

 By the end of 1914, after the battles of Mons, Le Cateau, the Aisne and Ypres, the old regular British Army had suffered massive casualties and lost most of its fighting strength but had managed to help stop the German advance.